Where technology, science

 Art, science, and technology were once studied side by side.
 We are on a mission to restore that exchange in Zurich, bringing together students from different disciplines to create work that none of them could make alone.

-In 1843, Ada Lovelace described computation as a system capable of weaving patterns, comparing the Analytical Engine to the Jacquard loom.
-She understood computation not only as calculation, but as a cultural and expressive machine.
+In 1843, Ada Lovelace wrote that the Analytical Engine "weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves" — understanding computation not as mere calculation, but as a cultural and expressive machine.